okjuan/virtual.book/_posts/2023-07-28-livewired.md

 Absolutely essential read.
 Mind-bending and mind-expanding.
 <!--more-->

-The essential concept is _Livewiring_.
+The essential concept is _livewiring_, which is Eagleman's term for brain plasticity.
-It's a rebranding of brain plasticity that emphasizes its continuity.
 Our brains change all the time, throughout our lives, hour by hour, minute by minute.

 A fascinating example is sighted people learning braille with blindfolds on: with their sense of sight shut off, their brains reallocate the neural resources that _would've_ been used for their sense of sight to be used by their sense of touch.